 As a server I decided to use my old desktop that is ten years old and thereby essentially free.
 My ten year old desktop has 16GB RAM and an Intel i5-3450.

-There is a great docker image that makes setting up your own tileserver trivial.
+There is a great docker image (disclosure: I am a maintainer) that makes setting up your own tileserver trivial.